Cover Photo Image

 • Visas, immunizations, or background checks are NOT required for US passport holders.

-• Laptop and smartphone or camera required (projects will require basic photography and access to the internet).
+• Laptop and smartphone or camera required (projects will require access to the internet).

 • Some coursework is required prior to departure, including lectures, readings, viewings, and quizzes.